advent94/Chess/README.md

 what exactly needs to be inside the scope AND how it will roughly be implemented.
 Then knowing that, I have to prepare mental (or diagram) image how components are going to interact with each other.
 Each functionality should be testable and have as little dependency (ideally none) as possible.

+ECS is great system but it doesn't always apply to simple games.